Toyota Land Cruiser (J70): Safety

+Militarised variants

 Al-Thalab

 In 1999, UK-based engineering company Jankel entered into a collaborative venture with the King Abdullah Design and Development Bureau of Jordan ("KADDB").
 The Jordan Light Vehicle Manufacturing (JLVM) joint-venture was an initial 10000 m2 motor vehicle factory, to enable Jankel to reduce the cost of manufacture of its UK-engineered protective and light-combat vehicles.
-Soon after opening JLVM, Jankel began creating various up-armoured versions of the Land Cruiser 79 long wheel base vehicle, and in 2000 secured a contract with the United Nations to provide protected versions of the Land Cruiser 79.
+Soon after opening JLVM, Jankel began creating various up-armoured versions of the Land Cruiser 79 long wheelbase vehicle, and in 2000, secured a contract with the United Nations to provide protected versions of the Land Cruiser 79.

 In 2000, Jankel began designing a Long Range Patrol Vehicle (LRPV) to provide a capable and reliable patrolling platform.
 The Land Cruiser 79 chassis base was chosen as it is: common in most countries worldwide; not overly reliant on electronic management systems; mechanical components are of a basic design, enabling field repairs with standard automotive parts; a high-chassis weight loading capability; resulting in a vehicle which could be sustained in-field over long periods in remote areas, with limited or no support.
 Designed for patrol missions, internal security, reconnaissance and border patrol forces, it was field tested in the UK and Jordan, and first produced from 2005.
 The Al-Thalab can in base form accommodate up to four crew members, 1700 kg of equipment, and comes equipped with three firing bases, two base stations for radios and various power take-offs.
 There are options for: two stretchers in the rear for medical evacuation; medium range (1500 km) and commando variants.
 Inspected in 2002 by QinetiQ, it was subsequently approved for sale to the UK Government.
-In 2004 the Jordanian Army made its first order, taking initial deliveries from 2006, and now has over 200 units.
-The Armed Forces of Mauritania have been operating Al-Thalab LRPV since 2006.
-In 2016 British special forces were seen using the Al-Thalab in Syria.
+In 2004, the Jordanian Army made its first order, taking initial deliveries from 2006, and now has over 200 units.
+The Armed Forces of Mauritania have been operating the Al-Thalab LRPV since 2006.
+In 2016, British special forces were seen using the Al-Thalab in Syria.

+Babcock GLV

+The Babcock GLV was unveiled in June 2023, first seen at Eurosatory.
+It uses the Land Cruiser 79 chassis as a basis.

+Technamm Masstech T4

+The Technamm Masstech T4 is an unarmoured off-road vehicle used by the French Armed Forces.
+It is based on the Land Cruiser HZJ 76 and manufactured by the Technamm company from 2017 to 2018.